marinelcirstea/request-a-brochure-wordpress-plugin/readme.md

 ##### Admin
 ```
-All API routes except for /brochure-requests
+All API routes except for /brochure-requests [POST] which is
+available to anyone
 ```

 ##### Anyone
 ```
 /brochure-requests [POST]

+The active brochures are injected from PHP, visitors can't make
-/brochures [GET]
+requests to /brochures [GET]
 ```

 ### Structure